RobertTalbert/discretecs/MTH225-Winter2026/assignments/Problem Set 1.md

 $$\sum_{i=1}^{10} i \cdot x_i \equiv 0 \pmod{11}$$

+The symbol on the left is [sigma notation](https://publish.obsidian.md/discretecs/Basic+math+concepts/Sigma+notation) or [summation notation](https://publish.obsidian.md/discretecs/Basic+math+concepts/Sigma+notation).
+Click the link to learn more in the vault.

 (Note: Since the modulus is 11, if the check digit $x_{10}$ needs to be 10, we use the character 'X'.)

 1. Determine if the following is a valid ISBN-10 code: `0-306-40615-2`.
 Show your work.